pronobis/libspn-keras/libspn/tests/results/README.md

 #### CPU

-- gather_1d is more efficient than custom right now
+- gather_1d is more efficient than custom
 - custom offers smaller graph

 #### GPU

-- gather_1d is much more efficient than custom right now
+- custom is more efficient than gather_1d
 - custom offers smaller graph

 #### Result

-- FIX CUSTOM
-- use gather 1d until then, since size difference is not huge
+- use custom, since gpu performance is more important

 ### 2D 1index